 Of Epidemic Proportions, Expanded Edition 2019 (January 2, 2019)

-Of Epidemic Proportions: The Art and Science of Obesity, Expanded Edition, 2019, is a compilation of 100 scholarly blogs, an epilogue, and a comprehensive index, on the daunting science of obesity and weight control.
+Of Epidemic Proportions: The Art and Science of Obesity, Expanded Edition, 2019, is a compilation of 101 scholarly blogs and a comprehensive index on the daunting science of obesity and weight control.
 Originally written over the past eight years for the psychologytoday.com website, these blogs are lavishly illustrated with hundreds of spectacular art images from some of the world’s leading artists.

 INTRODUCTION, by the Author